alizain/blurrd/README.md

 #### `src`

-The HTML source that needs to be process
+The HTML source that needs to be processed

 #### `options`